tagnja/blog/source/_posts/java-deep-container.md

 ### SortedSet Interface

-SortedSet is a Set that provides a total ordering on its elements.
-The elements are ordered using their natural ordering, or by a Comparator typically provided at sorted set creation time.
+SortedSet is a Set that provides a total Order on its elements.
+The elements are ordered using their natural Order, or by a Comparator typically provided at sorted set creation time.
 The set's iterator will traverse the set in ascending element order.

 ### NavigableSet interface